sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/6LU_shopware_extensions.md

   - **Plugins**: Perfect for incremental enhancements like new payment methods, improved SEO.
   - **Themes**: Overhaul the store’s design, ensuring it aligns with the brand’s identity and provides a great user experience.

-By leveraging apps, themes, and plugins store owners can create a highly customized, efficient, and visually appealing online store that meets their specific business needs and enhances the shopping experience for their customers.
+By leveraging apps, themes, and plugins, store owners can create a highly customized, efficient, and visually appealing online store that meets their specific business needs and enhances the shopping experience for their customers.

-Aditionally, its recommended to use extension medium as apps.
-Lets see why in more detail in next unit.
+Its recommended to use apps over plugins for extending features.
+Lets see about it in more detail in the next unit.